 Finnish Postal Museum‘s new exhibition A Revolution in Imagery, showcases how photography became an integral part of the postcard and a new kind of communication.
 The exhibition is on display until December 31, 2025.

-At Emil Aaltonen Museum, the new exhibition Footwear – In the Steps of the Past and the Future opens on January 25.
-The exhibition is on display until May 25, 2025, and it showcases the footwear industry and design, as well as education in the field.
+At Emil Aaltonen Museum, the new exhibition Footwear – In the Steps of the Past and the Future is on display until May 25, 2025, and it showcases the footwear industry and design, as well as education in the field.

 What were “whipping cars”?
 When did police beacons change to blue?
 What is the origin of terms like maija and mörkö for police vehicles?
 The special exhibition Maijas and Mörkös – Police Vehicles in Terrain and on Roads showcases a diverse range of police vehicles, including cars, motorcycles, scooters, snowmobiles, and ATVs.
 Open until December 4, 2027.